perfecto25/rio_config/README.md

       }
     }

+you can also create an array without a subkey,

+    my array:
+      ['a', 'b', 'c']

+result

+    {
+      "my array": [
+        "a",
+        "b",
+        "c"
+      ]
+    }

 ---

 ### Strings, Ints, Booleans, Floats

-Flex will evaluate each value for its type, ie strings, ints, floats, booleans
+Rio will evaluate each value for its type, ie strings, ints, floats, booleans

 By default, all values are strings, unless its a raw integer.
 To treat an integer as a string, double quote it

-    [variables]
+    variables:
       string = this is a string
       real int = 12345
       stringified int = "12345"
       boolean true = True
       boolean false = False
       boolean strinfigied = "True"
       float = 2.34596

   result